An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models

 \end{enumerate} \end{definition}

-We can now introduce the basic operations of \textit{refinement} and \textit{coarsening}: for $G \subset \bigcup_{l=l_\text{min}}^{l_\text{max}} G_l^d$ a RSM of regularity $m_r$, and a cell $C\in G$, we set \begin{itemize} \item[--] \textit{Refinement} to be the process of replacing $C$ in $G$ \textit{by all of its children} from the level $L(C)+1$. \item[--] \textit{Coarsening} to be the process of replacing $C$ \textit{and all of its siblings} in $G$ by their mother cell from the level $L(C)-1$. \end{itemize} Since we want the mesh $G$ to keep its RSM properties after the refinement and coarsening, both operations are subject to additional constraints, i.e. the resulting cells have to be of refinement level $l$ such that $l_\text{min}\leq l\leq l_\text{max}$, and the resulting grid should respect the grid regularity condition \eqref{eq:grid_reg}.
-See Section \ref{sec:ref.coars}, for a thorough description of the refinement-coarsening procedure we propose.
+We can now introduce the basic operations of \textit{refinement} and \textit{coarsening}: for $G \subset \bigcup_{l=l_\text{min}}^{l_\text{max}} G_l^d$ a RSM of regularity $m_r$, and a cell $C\in G$, we set \begin{itemize} \item[--] \textit{Refinement} to be the process of replacing a cell $C$ in $G$ \textit{by all of its children} from the level $L(C)+1$. \item[--] \textit{Coarsening} to be the process of replacing a cell $C$ \textit{and all of its siblings} in $G$ by their parent cell from the level $L(C)-1$. \end{itemize} As we expect the mesh $G$ to maintain the RSM properties after the refinement and coarsening, both operations are subject to additional constraints, i.e. the resulting cells have to be of refinement level $l$ such that $l_\text{min}\leq l\leq l_\text{max}$, and the resulting mesh should respect the mesh regularity condition \eqref{eq:grid_reg}.
+See Section \ref{sec:ref.coars}, for a detailed description of the refinement-coarsening procedures.